-Nucifora Holdings is a beautiful plantation nested at the base of the World Heritage Wooroonoonan National Park.
+Nucifora Holdings is a beautiful plantation nestled at the base of the World Heritage Wooroonoonan National Park.
 The plantation covers 150 acres and has been producing pure high quality black tea for the Australian markets since 1985.
 Nucifora tea is a unique experience in that it is not blended with leaves from other areas or crops.
 Pure, unadulterated, fresh tea leaves .

 Today you can enjoy the sweeping panoramic views of the established tea plantation and take home your very own fresh tea from the on site road side stall or...